 The good looking 6″ console displays the normal metrics such as distance, calories burned, number of steps and heart rate via contact sensors.

-I was particularly impressed with the proprietary cushioning system using compression shock absorbers.
+It particularly impressed me with the proprietary cushioning system using compression shock absorbers.

-The Lifespan folding treadmill is particularly good if returning from injury or worried about suspect joints, knees especially.
+The Lifespan folding treadmill is especially good if returning from injury or worried about suspect joints, knees especially.

 High-quality wheels move in all directions so you can easily relocate.